 Information and consultation

-A requirement for the provision of information in the enterprise and consultation in the enterprise with employee representatives was introduced by Council Directive 2002/14 establishing a framework for informing employees and consulting with them in the European Community.
-It applies to all undertakings employing at least 50 employees or EU establishments employing at least 20 employees.
-The directive is estimated to cover fewer than 3% of all companies, yet these represent about half of all employees in the EU.
-Member States were obliged to implement the directive into national law by 23 March 2005.
+A requirement for the provision of information in the enterprise and consultation in the enterprise with employee representatives was introduced by Directive 2001/14.
+It applies to all undertakings employing at least 50 employees, or EU establishments employing at least 20 employees.
+The directive is estimated to cover fewer than 3% of all companies, though this accounts for about half of all employees in the EU.
+Member States were obliged to implement the directive via national law by 23 March 2005.

-The practical arrangements for information and consultation are to be determined by Member States, which can entrust management and labour to make voluntary agreements, including different arrangements, ‘while respecting the principles set out in Article 1.’
+Under the directive, the practical arrangements for information and consultation are to be determined by the Member State, which can entrust management and labour to make voluntary agreements, including different arrangements ‘while respecting the principles set out in Article 1’.
 For example, Article 1(3) requires that:

 When defining or implementing practical arrangements for information and consultation, the employer and the employees’ representatives shall work in a spirit of cooperation and with due regard for their reciprocal rights and obligations, taking into account the interests both of the undertaking or establishment and of the employees.

-The practical arrangements which Member States are required to determine for information and consultation incorporates a process of nine sequential stages:
+The practical arrangements that Member States are required to determine for information and consultation incorporate a process of nine sequential stages:

 - employer’s reasoned response to opinion (Article 4(4)(d))

-Previous EC law has provided for the information and consultation of employees in specific circumstances, such as collective redundancy or transfer of an undertaking, or over issues like health and safety.
-The 1994 Directive on European Works Councils provided for information and consultation on certain matters in multinational companies and groups.
-Directive 2002/14 is highly significant since it is the first EC law stipulating a general obligation to inform and consult employees.
-Arguably, it establishes a European social model of mandatory employee representation and mandatory information and consultation of employee representatives.
+Previous European Community (EC) law has provided for the information and consultation of employees in specific circumstances, such as collective redundancy or transfer of an undertaking, or on issues such as health and safety, while the 1994 Directive on European works councils provided for information and consultation on certain matters in multinational companies and groups.
+Directive 2002/14/EC is also highly significant since it is the first EC law stipulating a general obligation to inform and consult employees.
+It arguably establishes a European social model of mandatory employee representation as well as the mandatory informing and consulting of employee representatives.